 Dr Visa AJ Kurki is the Principal Investigator of the project.
 His work covers animal law theory and legal philosophy more generally.
 His particular expertise is on the topic of legal personhood, on which he has published the monograph A Theory of Legal Personhood (OUP 2019).
 He works currently as an Academy of Finland Postdoctoral Fellow at the Law Faculty of the University of Helsinki.

-Tero Kivinen is a late-stage doctoral researcher working for the project.
+Tero Kivinen is a postdoctoral researcher working for the project.
 His 2014 master’s thesis explored the ethics of international animal regulation whereas his forthcoming doctoral dissertation will provide a rhetorical criticism of animal law discourse.
 Over the course of the project, Kivinen seeks to further utilize rhetorical theory in order to better understand the inner workings of animal law as well as develop alternative lines of argument for improving the legal and societal status of animals.
 His prior research interests include public international law, space law, and media law.

-Veera Koponen is a doctoral student in the project.
+Veera Koponen is a doctoral researcher in the project.
 She graduated in 2020 with a Master’s thesis on the prohibition to cause unnecessary suffering to an animal and the criteria of necessity.
 Continuing and widening the themes of her Master’s thesis, her doctoral dissertation focuses on welfarism as a cornerstone of Finnish animal law.
 Koponen aims to determine the general principles of Finnish animal law and to find a balance between animal welfare and human rights.

-Veerle Platvoet started in 2022 as a doctoral student in the project.
+Veerle Platvoet started in 2022 as a doctoral researcher in the project.
 She obtained a Master's degree in global environmental law and policy experience in animal welfare.
 In her research she aims to connect environmental law and animal law by focussing on animal welfare in conservation law and how the pluralistic views on animals in conservation impact their legal status.

 Marina Baptista started as a PhD student in the project in 2022.
 In her master's thesis, she examined the strengths and weaknesses of EU animal law and proposed a pathway for higher animal welfare in the post-Brexit UK, considering the threats and opportunities brought up by the withdrawal from the EU.
 Her doctoral research focuses on the constitutional rights of animals and their connection with the prevalent property regime.
 She seeks to look closely at the Brazilian case to understand how the implementation of this type of right interacts with the welfarist structure and the broader theory on animal rights in general.